rvikunwar/REACT-NETFLIX-CLONE/README.md

 REQUEST.JS

-import your own key for netflix clone data
+import your own key for netflix clone data from https://api.themoviedb.org